Craniodiaphyseal dysplasia: Diagnosis

 Among the medical signs are dacryocystitis, seizures, intellectual disability, and paralysis, each of which is a complication resulting from the diminutive foramina.
 A common sign reported as a result of the disease has been widely spaced eyes.

-In media
+Society and culture

-Peter Bogdanovich's 1985 drama film Mask drew public attention to the case of Roy Lee "Rocky" Dennis, an American boy with disorder who died at the age of 16, in 1978.
+Peter Bogdanovich's 1985 drama film Mask drew public attention to the case of Roy Lee "Rocky" Dennis, an American boy with this disorder who died at the age of 16, in 1978.

 In the American medical drama Grey's Anatomy episode "Yesterday", Jesse Plemons plays a teenage boy with lionitis.

 The main character of the two-issue comic book miniseries Friday the 13th: How I Spent My Summer Vacation by Wildstorm Productions is a 13-year-old boy with the disorder.

 In the anthology television series American Horror Story season 1, Beauregard, the brother of Tate and Adelaide, has lionitis.